ThomasCode92/crwn-clothing/README.md

 - **Vitest** - A Vite-native testing framework that offers fast test execution and seamless integration with the existing development setup.
 Vitest ensures that unit tests run efficiently and remain easy to maintain.
 - **React Testing Library** - A lightweight solution for testing React components by focusing on component behavior rather than implementation details.
 It encourages better testing practices by interacting with components the way users would, enhancing test reliability.

-Tests for this project can be executed using the `npm test` command.